Short-Term Let Regulations UK 2026: Complete Guide for Holiday Let Hosts

 - Wales is also using a 182-day threshold for council tax vs. business rates classification — properties must be available for letting for at least 252 days and actually let for at least 182 days per year to qualify for business rates

-Fire Safety: The Short-Term Rental Safety Act 2024
+Fire Safety: The Fire Safety Order

 What you need